bcgov/digital-talent/apps/www/src/app/(public pages)/learn/hiring-managers/cross-ministry-hiring.md

 {% /div %}

+## Matching candidates and opportunities {% #matching-candidates-and-opportunities %}

+The CMHP has a candidate focused matching process.
+Candidates give us their preferred locations and jobs.
+We match this with hiring managers' skillset preference.
+The matches happen in order of candidate ranking.

+{% div className="my-4 p-4" %}

+{% div className="font-bold text-sm" %}
+We collect:
+{% /div %}

+- candidate's {% span className="font-bold" %} work location {% /span %} preference
+- candidate's {% span className="font-bold" %} job opportunity {% /span %} preference (the team they'd like to work on)
+- hiring managers' {% span className="font-bold" %} skill set {% /span %} preferences

+{% /div %}

 [{% button %}See current competitions{% /button %}](/hiring-managers/cross-ministry-hiring)

-# Requirements for joining a Cross-Ministry Hiring competition {% #Requirements-for-CMH %}
+# Requirements {% #Requirements %}

-Before we start the process, hiring managers must verify they meet CMH requirements.
-They help us attract and retain top candidates, and meet BC Government’s policies.
+Before we start the process, hiring managers must verify they meet CMHP requirements.
+The requirements help us attract and retain top candidates, and meet BC Government’s policies.
 Once we have what we need, we can move faster through the process.

 {% icon-list %}